ahmar46/Filterable_List/README.md

-### This is a small practice project that filter outs fro.
+### This is a small practice project that filter outs from.

 ### Technologies Used: HTML & Javascript.